 The options available on this page depend on the type of marker selected for the list.
 Select first the level you want to modify on the left hand side of the box.
 To modify all levels at once, select 1 - 10 as the level.
-Because the levels are arranged in a hierarchical structure, changing for example the font attribute of one of the levels ripples through all the lower levels.
+Because the levels are arranged in a hierarchical structure, a change to, for example, the font attribute of any level propagates through all the lower levels.

-😌 Bullets and I 😌 Bullets and Numbering  🔀
+😌 Bullets and I Numbering 😌 Bullets and Numbering   🔀

 Bullets Num bering type Graphics Position Customize

 Format L evel

-1 2 3 4 5 N umbering Bullet
+1 2 3 4 5 6 N umbering Bullet

-6 7 8 9 C o lor R elative size Automatic
+7 8 9 C o lor R elative size Automatic 45%

 10 1 - 10 Charac t er

-OK Cancel H elp R eset

-Figure 45: The Customize page for the list outline
+Figure 47: The Customize page for the list outline

-Depending on the numbering style selected in the Numbering box (bullet, graphic, numbering), some of the following options become available on the page:
+Depending on the numbering style selected in the Numbering box (bullet, graphic, numbering), some of the following options may become available on the page: